Spine Race Winter Kit List

 Mandatory Drop Bag Kit

-Lightweight Sleeping Bag: A small 1 season style bag for use in CP’s.
-You can use your race sleeping bag if you wish but one light spare is usually easier to repack in your drop bag than your race pack.
+Lightweight Sleeping Bag: A small 1 season style bag for use in CP’s as there will be no bedding provided.
+You can use your warmer race sleeping bag if you wish but one light spare is usually easier to repack in your drop bag than repack your race pack.

 Towel: Some CP locations have wash/shower facilities and the race does not supply Towels, you will not be able to shower or wash feet without a means to dry them.

-These are not checked at Kit Check so do not need to be presented at kit check but if you are found not carrying these items they may be subject to the same penalties as other missing kit.
+These Drop bag items are not checked so do not need to be presented at kit Check, however if you are found not carrying these items they may be subject to the same penalties as other missing kit.

 Recommendations